oariel/salto-ui/README.md

 # salto-ui

-Salto UI is an Electron-based shell for [Salto's open source project](https://salto.io).
+Salto UI is an Electron-based GUI for [Salto's open source project](https://salto.io).

 ## Installation

-Use npm to install and run salto-ui
+Use npm to install salto-ui

 ```
 npm install
 ```

 ## Usage

+Use npm to run salto-ui

 ```
 npm start